What is the ASU Leadership Institute?

 How much does the ASU Leadership Institute cost?

-The tuition fees are $1,750 and due Aug.
-31. There is early-bird pricing of $1,500 if paid in full by Aug.
-15. The tuition covers full participation in all ASU Innovation Days, all materials and meals during the institute.
+The program fee is $1,750 and due Aug.
+31. There is early bird fee is $1,500 if paid in full by Aug.
+15. The program fee covers full participation in all ASU Innovation Days, all materials and meals during the institute.

 Is there a tuition refund policy if an employee withdraws or leaves the company?

-The ASU Alumni Association will reimburse 50% of the tuition costs if the participant withdraws prior to the start of the program.
-Due to the nature of the program, reimbursements are not available after the start of the program, and both the participant and their employer will be liable for any unpaid tuition balance.
+The ASU Alumni Association will reimburse 50% of the program costs if the participant withdraws prior to the start of the program.
+Due to the nature of the program, reimbursements are not available after the start of the program, and both the participant and their employer will be liable for any unpaid fee balance.

 How do employers benefit by sponsoring an applicant?

 Employers benefit from an employee’s improved leadership, teamwork and problem-solving skills.
 Through their employee’s involvement, employers gain access to a broad network of prestigious leadership contacts, extensive knowledge of higher education and its impact on society, and how the No. 1 university in innovation prepares the next generation of leaders.
 Through this nine-month program, participants will learn the value and strength of individual influence on effecting change.

 Yes.
 All participants must have their employer’s permission to participate, and the participants must indicate the commitment on the application form.

 I do not work for a company; I own my business.
 Can I apply?